koschaos/koschaos.github.io/pages/2023_recap.md

 ### Wrapping up

-If you've made it this far, you've apparently got way too much time on your hands, and you should probably get a hobby!
-Other from that, thank you for sticking with me.
+If you've made it this far, well, thank you ... you've apparently got way too much time on your hands, and you should probably get a hobby!

 The night before my ablation procedure, I sent my brother and sister in Ireland a message on WhatsApp: